Critical Illness Insurance

 4 Eligible Family Members mean all persons eligible for coverage as defined in the Certificate.

-7 In NJ sitused cases. the Covered Condition is Coronary Artery Disease.
+5 In certain states, the Covered Condition is Coronary Artery Disease.

 The benefits described in this communication are governed by official plan documents, the FedEx Corporation Voluntary Insurance Plan and the applicable insurance policy.
 If there are any discrepancies between the information in this guide and the official plan documents, the provisions of the plan documents will govern.
 FedEx reserves the right to amend or terminate the plan or benefit for any reason at any time.